-The school day will begin between 8:00 and 8:30 am and end between 2:30 and 3:00 pm and by 12:00pm on early release days.
+The school day will begin at 8:00 and end at 3:00pm and by 12:00pm on early release days.
 Lesson lengths will vary based on a grade-level's ability and needs.
 Though lessons will be laid out like a regular school day, flexibility can be built into the day.
 While a teacher may suggest doing independent reading after lunch or take a recess break following a math lesson, families may choose to bypass the break to finish an assignment and have their child read at bedtime.
 Families should communicate their needs with their child's teacher should they need to make additional accommodations.

-Content
+Content - Example

-Prayer 5 days a week English Language Arts 5 days a week Math 5 days a week Religion and Virtue Education 3-4 days a week Social Studies/ 2 days a week Science 2 days a week Enrichments (Spanish/PE/Music/Performing Arts/Visual Arts) 1-2 times weekly Check-Ins with individual students or small groups once a week Office Hours throughout the week Other May include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time, Storytime, and other opportunities to build relationships, allow for social interaction and support learning.
+- Prayer 5 days a week

+- English Language Arts 5 days a week

+- Math 5 days a week

+- Religion and Virtue Education 3-4 days a week

+- Social Studies/ 2 days a week

+- Science 2 days a week

+- Enrichments (Spanish/PE/Music/Performing Arts/Visual Arts) 1-2 times weekly

+- Check-Ins with individual students or small groups once a week

+- Office Hours throughout the week

+- Other May include: Morning Meetings, Virtual Recess, Virtual Lunch, Study Time, Storytime, and other opportunities to build relationships, allow for social interaction, and support learning.
 These will vary depending on a student's age.